Mao Zedong: Five-year plans

+Military projects

+United States President Dwight D. Eisenhower's threats during the First Taiwan Strait Crisis to use nuclear weapons against military targets in Fujian province prompted Mao to begin China's nuclear program.
+Under Mao's Two Bombs, One Satellite program, China developed the atomic and hydrogen bombs in record time and launched a satellite a few years after the Soviet Union launched Sputnik.

+Project 523 is a 1967 military project to find antimalarial medications.
+It addressed malaria, an important threat in the Vietnam War.
+Zhou Enlai convinced Mao Zedong to start the mass project "to keep [the] allies' troops combat-ready", as the meeting minutes put it.
+The one for investigating traditional Chinese medicine discovered and led to the development of a class of new antimalarial drugs called artemisinins.

 Great Leap Forward

-In January 1958, Mao launched the second Five-Year Plan, known as the Great Leap Forward, a plan intended to turn China from an agrarian nation to an industrialised one and as an alternative model for economic growth to the Soviet model focusing on heavy industry that was advocated by others in the party.
-Under this economic program, the relatively small agricultural collectives that had been formed to date were rapidly merged into far larger people's communes, and many of the peasants were ordered to work on massive infrastructure projects and on the production of iron and steel.
+In January 1958, Mao launched the Great Leap Forward, to turn China from an agrarian nation to an industrialised one.
+The relatively small agricultural collectives that had been formed were merged into far larger people's communes, and many peasants were ordered to work on infrastructure projects and on the production of iron and steel.
 Some private food production was banned, and livestock and farm implements were brought under collective ownership.

-Under the Great Leap Forward, Mao and other party leaders ordered the implementation of a variety of unproven and unscientific new agricultural techniques by the new communes.
-The combined effect of the diversion of labour to steel production and infrastructure projects, and cyclical natural disasters led to an approximately 15% drop in grain production in 1959 followed by a further 10% decline in 1960 and no recovery in 1961.
+The effect of the diversion of labour to steel production and infrastructure projects, and cyclical natural disasters led to an approximately 15% drop in grain production in 1959 followed by a further 10% decline in 1960 and no recovery in 1961.

-In an effort to win favour with their superiors and avoid being purged, each layer in the party exaggerated the amount of grain produced under them.
-Based upon the falsely reported success, party cadres were ordered to requisition a disproportionately high amount of that fictitious harvest for state use, primarily for use in the cities and urban areas but also for export.
-The result, compounded in some areas by drought and in others by floods, was that farmers were left with little food for themselves and many millions starved to death in the Great Chinese Famine.
-The people of urban areas in China were given food stamps each month, but the people of rural areas were expected to grow their own crops and give some of the crops back to the government.
+To win favour with their superiors and avoid being purged, each layer in the party exaggerated the amount of grain produced under them.
+Based upon the falsely reported success, party cadres were ordered to requisition a high amount of that fictitious harvest.
+The result, compounded in some areas by drought and in others by floods, was that farmers were left with little food and many millions starved to death in the Great Chinese Famine.
+The people of urban areas were given food stamps each month, but the people of rural areas were expected to grow their own crops and give some of the crops back to the government.
 The death count in rural parts of China surpassed the deaths in the urban centers.
-Additionally, the Chinese government continued to export food that could have been allocated to the country's starving citizens.
 The famine was a direct cause of the death of some 30 million Chinese peasants between 1959 and 1962.
-Furthermore, many children who became malnourished during years of hardship died after the Great Leap Forward came to an end in 1962.
+Many children became malnourished.